AlexRITIAN/Daily/README.md

 Be happy for this moment.This moment is your life.
 We excuse our sloth under the pretext of diffculty.
 Only someone who is well-prepared has the opportunity to imporvise.
+If you remember me,then I don't care if everyone else forgets.